-Our office employees, including our customer service team, are working remotely.
-Our Board of Directors meetings are taking place via teleconference.
-Phone calls to WCW are monitored, but response may not be immediate except for emergencies.
+Many of our employees are still working remotely, including our customer service team.
+For those working in the field or on-site, we continue to require physical distancing, face coverings, handwashing, and other protocols.
+Phone calls to our offices are being monitored, but response may not be immediate except for emergencies.
 To report an emergency, call (510) 222-6700, option 1.
 Crews are available to respond 24 hours a day, seven days week.

 - Sewer permits